Raghunandan Yandamuri: Personal life

 According to Yandamuri's mother, his father was a police officer who was murdered in a terrorist attack while on duty.
 Yandamuri, who was 11 years old when his father died, was contemplating killing himself because he could not cope with the loss.

 Not much is known about Yandamuri's personal life.
 He is a citizen of India and from the Indian state of Andhra Pradesh.
 He has an advanced degree in electrical and computer science engineering.

 Background

 Two days prior to the murders and kidnapping, Yandamuri attended a next-door birthday party along with his wife, at the Marquis Apartments in King of Prussia.
 One of the murder victims, 10-month-old Saanvi Venna, along with her parents, Chenchu and Venkata Venna were also present at the party.
-At some point during the party, Saanvi's mother, Chenchu, was reported to have spoken about the gold jewellery that Saanvi was wearing and her being babysat by her grandparents.
+At some point during the party, Saanvi's mother, Chenchu, was reported to have spoken about the gold jewelry that Saanvi was wearing and her being babysat by her grandparents.
 Yandamuri was also reported to have held Saanvi during the party.
 Prior to the crime, Yandamuri had lost $15,000 at a casino.